Lambertia orbifolia: Distribution and habitat

 Roundleaf honeysuckle is known from two main areas, corresponding to the two proposed subspecies.
-Subspecies orbifolia occurs in the Narrikup area where it grows with jarrah and marri in banksia woodland, and subspecies 'Scott River Plains' grows in dense shrubland and heathland in the Scott River Plains.
+Subspecies orbifolia occurs in the Narrikup area where it grows with jarrah and marri in banksia woodland, and subspecies vespera grows in dense shrubland and heathland in the Scott River Plains.

 Ecology

 Lambertia orbifolia is killed by fire and regenerates from seed shortly after the fire, but few germinate in the interfire period.
 The species is susceptible to Phytophthora cinnamomi infection.
 The main pollinator of the species is thought to be the New Holland honeyeater (Phylidonyris novaehollandiae).

 Conservation

+Lambertia orbifolia is listed as "not threatened" by the Western Australian Government Department of Biodiversity, Conservation and Attractions but is listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999.
+The main threats to the species are infection by P. cinnamomi, road and track maintenance and changes in hydrology.
 Both proposed subspecies of this plant are listed as "Threatened Flora (Declared Rare Flora — Extant)" by the Department of Environment and Conservation (Western Australia) and "critically endangered" under the Western Australian Government Biodiversity Conservation Act 2016.
 An Interim Recovery Plan has been prepared for subspecies orbifolia.
 Subspecies orbifolia is at a high risk of extinction due to P. cinnamomi infection and from damage caused by road maintenance activities.
 A proposal to translocate the subspecies has been prepared.
-The species is listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999.
-The main threats to the species are infection by P. cinnamomi, road and track maintenance and changes in hydrology.